23cm feed for EME (OM6AA design)

 Measurement results

-After I assembled the first feed, I did some quick testing.
+After I assembled the first feed, I did some quick testing, all done without the choke mounted.
 This was done using the nominal probes of 39mm in length.
-In the very near future I will repeat testing with the different probe lengths.

-The picture below of the LibreVNA has S1 connected to the TX port of the feed and S2 to the RX port.
+The picture below of the LiteVNA has port 1 connected to the TX port of the feed and port 2 to the RX port.

 TX probe approximately one turn "out" (around 0.5mm) on the M3 brass screw: